materialrevolt/materialrevolt.github.io/_pages/about.md

   - /about.html
 ---

-👩🏻‍🏫 I am an PhD candidate in art history at the University of Delaware, where I study Atlantic world art and material culture.
+👩🏻‍🏫 I am a PhD candidate in art history at the University of Delaware, where I study Atlantic world art and material culture.

 🔎 My research focuses on the materials and politics of art during the eighteenth century.